 3. Kickoff the meeting with a team-building activity

 Start the meeting off on a high note.
 A team-building activity could be something simple like a game of Jenga or a field trip to an escape room or obstacle course.
 Nothing gets people energized and ready to collaborate like having them work together in a fun, non-work-related context.
+It allows everyone’s authentic personality to shine through.
 This is one of the top staff meeting ideas for teams that enjoy getting out of the office and thinking outside the box.

 4. Bring in a guest speaker